 (b) Give 10 examples to back up your answer.
 (10 marks)

-2. Discuss, with two examples for each point, ways in which the organisation of the message presented in a language can affect meaning.
+2. Discuss, with two examples for each point ways in which the organisation of the message presented in a language can affect meaning.
 (20marks)

 3. (a) Define the following terms: